Australia’s most wasted foods revealed

 “Looking into people’s bins as well as their minds identified that not knowing what to do with leftovers is a major problem in Australia,” says Dr Lapidge.
 “Further, young people and families with children are likely to waste the most.”

-The study also found that there’s a lot of misunderstanding about food waste, and many Australians have a lack of knowledge about what to do.
-For those who are working to reduce waste, this provides the perfect opportunity to share what they know about reducing food waste and help everyone to start doing something about it.
+The study also found that there’s a lot of misunderstanding about food waste.
+Many Australians have a lack of knowledge about what to do.
+For those who are working to reduce waste, this provides the perfect opportunity to share what they know about reducing food waste.
+This will help everyone to start doing something about it.

-• Check what’s already in the fridge, freezer and pantry before shopping and take a “shelfie” so you can check what you have back home while you’re out shopping.
+1. Check what’s already in the fridge, freezer and pantry before shopping.
+Take a “shelfie” so you can check what you have back home while you’re out shopping.

-• Move the oldest food items to the front of the fridge and cupboard so they can be used first – and then use them first!
+3. Move the oldest food items to the front of the fridge and cupboard so they can be used first… And then use them first!

 Want to start wasting less food?
 Head to the Fight Food Waste CRC’s It’s Easy As website, which offers some more great tips on how you can start cutting down on wasted food.
 To read the research report findings, click here.